 Inspecting the subject property

 Our first responsibility at Greater Orlando Appraisal Assoc., Inc. is to inspect the property to determine its true status.
 We must see aspects of the property hands on, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they truly are there and are in the condition a reasonable person would expect them to be.
 To make sure the stated square footage is accurate and convey the layout of the house, the inspection often entails creating a sketch of the floorplan.
 Most importantly, the appraiser identifies any obvious amenities - or defects - that would have an impact on the value of the house.

-After the inspection, we use two or three approaches to determining the value of the property: sales comparison and, in the case of a rental property, an income approach.
+Back at the office, we use two or three approaches to determining the value of the property: paired sales analysis and, in the case of a rental property, an income approach.

 Valuation Using the Income Approach

-Combining information from all approaches, the appraiser is then ready to document an estimated market value for the property at hand.
-The estimate of value on the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of a property's valueIt's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
-Regardless, the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to put the property on the market again.
-It all comes down to this, an appraiser from Greater Orlando Appraisal Assoc., Inc. will help you attain the most accurate property value, so you can make profitable real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to document an estimated market value for the subject property.
+The estimate of value at the bottom of the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of what a property is worth.
+Depending on the specific circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to sell the property again.
+It all comes down to this, an appraiser from Greater Orlando Appraisal Assoc., Inc. will guarantee you discover the most fair and balanced property value, so you can make wise real estate decisions.